dgp1130/blog/src/www/posts/ctor.md

 * TODO: Limitations of constructor interfaces vs a function that returns `ctor<T>`?
 * TODO: A better mixin example?
 Maybe Simpsons-based?
-* TODO: Does this break encapsulation too much?
-Is it reasonable to allow consumers to provide a superclass implementation?
-* TODO: Choosing a parent class at construction time means there could be public symbol conflicts.
-* TODO: Extending a sibling class foot-gun.
 * TODO: Line length of code examples for mobile devices.
-* TODO: vtable challenges?
 * TODO: Language not required.

 # Construct Better